Abortion With a Smiley Face

 But wishing away any negative emotion attached to abortion (even if it’s merely aversion, reluctance, or distaste) is a disservice to everyone.

 Here’s why.
-When you minimize the downside of abortion, when you reduce it to a medical procedure, when you joke about the snuffing out of a life (how ever nascent and potential you think it is), when you turn it into a comedy routine devoid of moral debate, you not only deny the reality of what untold numbers of women experience, you also encourage women and men to be less responsible, less proactive.
-Freeing abortion from any moral significance encourages both sexes to make important decisions more lightly than they should.
-It implies that it’s okay to be less conscientious about using contraception, less choosy about partners, less serious about thinking about how sex and a pregnancy can change not just one woman’s life, but the lives of her friends and family, or a family that would gladly adopt the baby.
+When you minimize the downside of abortion, when you reduce it to a medical procedure, when you joke about the snuffing out of a life (how ever nascent and potential you think it is), when you turn it into a comedy routine devoid of moral debate, you not only deny the reality of what untold numbers of women experience, you also encourage women and men to be less responsible, less conscious.
+Freeing abortion from any moral significance encourages both sexes to treat important decisions more lightly than they should.
+It implies that it’s okay to be less conscientious about using contraception, less choosy about partners, less serious about thinking about how sex and a pregnancy can change not just one woman’s life, but the lives of her friends and family, or of a family that would gladly adopt the baby.

 I’ll bet that these same folks who want to minimize the guilt over abortion would never support minimizing the guilt of those who fail to recycle trash or reduce greenhouse gases.
 They’d never want racism to be de-stigmatized.
 They want the bigot to feel the full brunt of shame for making racist remarks, as the Donald Sterling incident proved a few months back.